 - Answer your questions – If you’ve never written a personal journal and don’t know where to begin, or feel awkward at first, try asking yourself questions as if they were coming for someone else.
 This is a very good trick for learning how to write a journal, and it doesn’t matter what questions you ask, as long as you want or need to answer them.

-These are some of the most important things you need to take into account about how to write a journal.
+These are some of the most important things you need to take into account about how to write a successful paper for publication or personal journal.
 As long as you enjoy yourself, and feel as if you’re making progress on a spiritual level, then you’re on the right track, and the journal pays off for you.